Barista FIRE Redefines Retirement and Freedom – Here’s How to Achieve It

 The first step to achieving any type of financial independence is to make a plan.
 Those who fail to plan are planning to fail, after all.

-Your financial plan needs to include your monthly expenses, sources of income, investment accounts, retirement accounts, expected inflation, and any other information that can help you achieve your goal of Barista Fire.
+Your financial plan must include your monthly expenses, sources of income, investment accounts, retirement accounts, expected inflation, and any other information that can help you achieve your Barista FIRE goal.

 Calculate how much money you need in pre-retirement investment accounts to cover your expenses.
 Set a realistic timeline for achieving this number and incremental goals to check your progress.